NASA-Planetary-Science/pgdtools/docs/maintainer/db_addition.rst

     excel_file = Path("PGD_SiC_2023-07-22.xlsx")  # assuming the file is in the current directory
     mt.create_references_json(excel_file)

+Note that we assume that the information is in a tab called "References".
+If not, please specify the tab name using the ``tab_name`` argument.
 This will create a ``json`` file in the current directory called ``references.json``.
 You can now directly add this file to the GitHub repo in the ``database`` folder.